elevont/ontprox/README.md

 as part of that pracice suggests to use [content negotation] to provide the ontology in different formats.
-We could just statically convert our ontology into different formats, and be done with it.
+We could just statically convert our ontology into different formats, and be done with it, so why this service?
-As ontologies can somehow be though of standards for communication, it would be good if they'd be very stable in most cases.
+As ontologies can somehow be though of as standards for communication, it would be good if they'd be very stable in most cases.
 In practice though - as live goes - it is pretty unwise to consider them as static, never changing entities of the digital world;
 that would mean,
-setting ourselfs up for failure, stagnation, ... project death.
+setting ourselfs up for failure, stagnation, ... ultimately: project death.
-No!
-Ontologies _have to_ change,
-and in practice, they do.
+So we say: No!
+Ontologies _have to_ change, and in practice, they do.
-Just as in software, they are best hosted on [VCS/SCM][VCS] like [git].
+Just as in software,
+they are best hosted on [VCS/SCM][VCS] like [git].
-Naturally, they will also have versions - releases and latest development states, all of which we might want to make available (under different [IRI/URI][URI]s), _following best practise_ for publishing ontologies.
+Naturally, they will also have versions - releases and latest development states, all of which we might want to make available
+(under different [IRI/URI][URI]s),
+_following best practise_ for publishing ontologies.
 This is unfeasible/impractical to do by hosting statically converted files for each revision for each RDF serialization format + HTML.